 Japanese Exchange Program (JXP)

-The Elk Grove High School Japanese Exchange Program, which marks its twenty-ninth anniversary during the 2016-17 school year, allows participants an invaluable opportunity to experience home and school life in another country and make close friends from a different cultural background.
+The Elk Grove High School Japanese Exchange Program, which marked its thirtieth anniversary during the 2017-18 school year, allows participants an invaluable opportunity to experience home and school life in another country and make close friends from a different cultural background.
 Students do NOT need to be in Japanese classes to participate!
 Moreover, students can take part in the exchange program even if they are in sports or other activities.

 - In March, EGHS families host students from our Japanese sister schools, Ashikodai and Ashitandai High Schools, providing a welcoming home environment.